 That approach worked.
 Audiences were so infatuated with the actress's performance that they began purchasing berets in record numbers.
 In France, production of the trendy hats more than doubled after Bonnie and Clyde hit cinema screens, as reported by The Herald.
 Sure, it was a little weird that people were emulating a notorious crook, but that's just how potent the movie was.

 Risky Business is widely, and rightly, considered one of the best teen movies of the 1980s - a decade that has more than its fair share of classics.
 It made Tom Cruise a star.
 The actor displayed his blinding charm as Joel, a high school senior whose parents leave him home alone for a few days.
 After managing to wreck his dad's beloved Porsche, Joel raises money for repairs, turning his house into a brothel with the help of working girl Lana (Rebecca De Mornay).

 One of the big jokes in the movie is that Joel begins as kind of a nervous kid, then becomes much slicker as his confidence grows.
 The classic black Wayfarer sunglasses he wears in multiple scenes are an indicator of how comfortable he's becoming in his newfound hustler role.

 Ray-Ban, the company that made those shades, thrived during the '50s.
 By the '80s, though, the company was in a much more dire state.
-Ray-Ban was about to discontinue the Wayfarer line altogether.
+According to CBC, Ray-Ban was about to discontinue the Wayfarer line altogether.
 Once Risky Business was released, sales skyrocketed by 50%.
 Cruise ended up inadvertently saving the company as a result of his on-screen sunglasses.